ADGEfficiency/programming-resources/web-development/README.md

 [The single most important factor that differentiates front-end frameworks](https://themer.dev/blog/the-single-most-important-factor-that-differentiates-front-end-frameworks)

+React
+- “I’ll manage state so that I know when it changes.”
+- since React is notified to make the state change, it also knows that it needs to re-render the component.

+Angular
+- “I’ll make the developer do all the work.” —Angular
+- is checking your entire component tree on every event
+- or can push manually, which is complex

+Vue
+- “I’ll track changes to state and react accordingly.”
+- work with state objects that have been specially instrumented by the framework to intercept and detect changes.

+Svelte
+- “I’ll figure it out for you at compile time.”

 [Using shadow DOM - Web APIs | MDN](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_shadow_DOM)

 [Developer Tools secrets that shouldn’t be secrets](https://christianheilmann.com/2021/11/01/developer-tools-secrets-that-shouldnt-be-secrets/)